s12v/exec-with-secrets/README.md

 # secure-exec

-Populates secrets using AWS KMS or SSM into your app
+`secure-exec` populates secrets using AWS KMS or SSM into your app.

+It looks for prefixed variables in environment and replaces them:
+ - `{aws-kms}encrypted-text` - decrypts the value using AWS KMS
+ - `{aws-ssm}parameter-name` - loads parameters from AWS Systems Manager Parameter Store

+Then it runs `exec` system call and replaces itself with your app.

+For AWS access the default credentials chain is used.

 ## Examples

-`secure-exec` looks for prefixed variables in environment and replaces them with secret values:
- - `aws-kms` - decrypts the value using default AWS credentials chain
- - `aws-ssm` - loads parameters from AWS Systems Manager Parameter Store

 ### Wrap an executable